BigInt numbers represent integers of arbitrary length. They are sometimes needed because a regular integer number can’t

 1/10 becomes an endless binary fraction.

 There’s just no way to store exactly 0.1 or exactly 0.2 using the binary system, just like there is no way to store one-third as a decimal fraction.

 The numeric format IEEE-754 solves this by rounding to the nearest possible number.
-These rounding rules normally don’t allow us to see that “tiny precision loss”, so the number shows up as
+These rounding rules normally don’t allow us to see that “tiny precision loss”, but it exists.

 We can see this in action:

 And when we sum two numbers, their “precision losses” add up.

 0.1 + 0.2 is not exactly